Intedai/Intedai/README.md

 -  I’m interested in programming and video games
 -  I’m currently learning C, C++ and Linux
 -  I’m looking to collaborate on any project that is interesting!
--  You can reach me on Discord: Intedai#9642 or on Mostodon: @Intedai@fosstodon.org
+-  You can reach me on Discord: Intedai#9642 or on Mastodon: @Intedai@mastodon.social

 <!---
 Intedai/Intedai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.